CONTACT: Amy Simmons Farber 202 309 0338

 Kimberly Chen, Director of Pharmacy at North Country HealthCare in Flagstaff, AZ, described the importance of contract pharmacies in ensuring access to medications, noting that “requiring a patient who is receiving care at our homeless shelter or mobile medical unit to travel 10 miles to our in-house pharmacy when there is a contact pharmacy on the nearest corner does not align or meet the mission of health centers.”

 NACHC Board Chair Lathran Woodard cited the growing concern from Capitol Hill about pharmaceutical companies’ actions.
 “We are deeply appreciative of the leadership shown on Capitol Hill among bipartisan Members of Congress in support of the 340B program and ongoing access to affordable prescription drugs for our patients.
 In particular, I wish to thank Representatives Cindy Axne (D-IA) whose letter to Health and Human Services Secretary Azar has generated more than 100 cosigners.
 We also thank Representatives David McKinley (R-WVA) and Diana DeGette (D-CO) for their letter of support to HHS on behalf of safety-net providers that use 340B savings to ensure access to care for low-income and rural patients.”

 Protecting the 340B drug discount program, and the benefits it provides for low-income and medically vulnerable patients has emerged as a top priority for NACHC and its membership.
-The organization is preparing to take legal action should efforts to harm the program continue and is communicating with supporters in Congress to protect the program which gives health centers access to medication discounts that they could not negotiate on their own.
+The organization is preparing to take legal action should efforts to harm the program continue and is communicating with supporters in Congress to protect the program which gives health centers access to affordable medication that they could not negotiate on their own.

 Established in 1971, the National Association of Community Health Centers (NACHC) serves as the national voice for America’s Health Centers and as an advocate for health care access for the medically underserved and uninsured.